A 3-Manifold with no Real Projective Structure: Proof of Main Theorem

 \section{Proof of Main Theorem}

 Using the presentation of $\pi_1M$ above there is a short exact sequence

 and the product $c: = a b$ generates the infinite cyclic normal subgroup.
-Corresponding to the subgroup of $\pi_1M$ generated by $a$ and $c^n$ is an $n$-fold covering space $M^{(n)}\rightarrow M$.
-When $n=2$ the cover is regular and corresponds to the subgroup generated by $a$ and $bab^{-1}.$
+Corresponding to the subgroup of $\pi_1M$ generated by $a$ and $c^n$ there is an $n$-fold covering space $M^{(n)}\rightarrow M$.
+The manifold $M^{(n)}$ is homeomorphic to $M$.
+When $n=2$ the cover is regular and corresponds to the subgroup generated by $a$ and $bab^{-1}.$ Thus any projective structure on $M$ yields other projective structures on (covers of) $M$ whose holonomy has certain desirable properties.
+We use this trick throughout the paper.

 If $M$ admits an $\rpth$ structure, then there is a developing map $\dev_M:\tilde{M}\rightarrow \rpth$ with holonomy $\hol_M:\pi_1(M)\rightarrow \pglf$.
 Choose $A,B\in \glf$ with $[A]=\hol_M(a),\ [B]=\hol_M(b)$ .
 Set $C=AB.$